HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public
 DefinitiveData-DeltaAlerts may morph into a DataAlerts.ca peer of D...f...

+- 2024-07-03: starting to separate "top" and 'phi' into goalsH and toolsH respectively
 - 2024-07-01:
   - initiated
 - 2024-06-22: Review planned Tasks to refresh the current considerations